TALXIS/docs/src/en/customizer-guide/required-application-consent.md

 ## TALXIS - PCF.FilePicker

 Custom control that allows users to work with SharePoint or Dataverse documents easily and directly from TALXIS applications.
+Optionally complemented with [TALXIS - PCF.FilePicker - Group Creation](#talxis---pcffilepicker---group-creation) application.

 ### Permissions
 * Read items in all site collections
 * Have full access to all files user can access
 * Have full access to user files
 * Read all groups
+* Sign in and read user profile

+## TALXIS - PCF.FilePicker - Group Creation

+Optional app registration if you want the File Picker PCF to allow for group creation via UI.

+### Permissions
+* Read and write all groups
+* Read and write group memberships
-* Sign in and read user profile"
+* Sign in and read user profile

 ## TALXIS - PCF.CompanyProfileHinting